In this article, we’re going to talk about API versioning and explore the options we have in ASP.NET Core.

 [ApiController] [Route("api/v{version:apiVersion}/StringList")] [ApiVersion("3.0")] public class StringListController : Controller { [HttpGet()] public IEnumerable<string> Get() { return Data.Summaries.Where(x => x.StartsWith("C")); } }

-Clearly, our action from the V3 controller returns strings starting with “C”.
+Our action from the V3 controller returns strings starting with “C”.

 Additionally, in the Route

-attribute, we set a route substitution stating that the API version must be in the URI with the v{version:apiVErsion}
+attribute, we set a route substitution stating that the API version must be in the URI with the v{version:apiVersion}

 format.